 - A bad delivery experience can sour a customer’s experience of a brand.
 60% of people will shop somewhere else after a bad delivery.
 Fact.
 Wrong delivery times, inaccurate delivery times, little insight into tracking, ambiguous delivery instructions – these will all make a busy customer see red and take the joy out of (convenient) online shopping.

 - Packaging says a lot about how much you value your products, your customers, and your brand.
 Make sure yours is saying the right things.
 Unboxing has become a public event – don’t ruin yours with cheap packaging or comedy sized boxes that dwarf your products.

 - Customers are looking for loads of different delivery options with efficient tracking.
-Use a fulfilment solution that integrates with your stock and customer management for a seamless fulfilment solution.
+Use a fulfillment solution that integrates with your stock and customer management for a seamless fulfillment solution.
 (Here’s how to choose the right fulfilment partner who will deliver).

 2. Customer support and marketing are totally different departments

 Supportive selling is essential for ecommerce brands – sales and support aren’t mutually exclusive and need to learn how to work together.
 Both teams need to work together for a smarter customer experience.

 - You want your customer to reach the buying decision almost independently– if they make it themselves, they will hold onto it.
 Discourage pushy sales tactics and make sure that people on the sales team are as clued up on the product as the support team.
 They should be able to walk the customer through the entire process so that they feel confident that it really is right product for them.

 - Giving more support during the sales process means that your customers will ultimately be happier; you will get better reviews, less returns, and less support calls.

 3. The best content is focused on sales